 - Promote and validate compassion in students and practitioners

-- Raise importance of patient-centred behaviour, ethical issues, resource issues – things that are often better illustrated in real life than as the subject of formal teaching.
+- Illustrate and raise importance of things that are often better illustrated in real life than as the subject of formal teaching:

 - Help foster resilience in students and practitioners

-The current opportunity following a meeting convened in February 2017 by Kenneth Calman and John Gillies that was attended by representatives mainly from medical schools, but all immediately realised the broader relevance and importance of the initiative to other professions.
+The project followed a meeting convened in February 2017 by Kenneth Calman and John Gillies.
+That was attended by representatives mainly from medical schools, but all immediately realised the broader relevance and importance of the initiative to other professions.
 John and several others were also involved in the creation and distribution of Tools of the Trade, a book of short poems that is presented at graduation to all new doctors from Scottish medical schools.

 Contribute